samura/brackets-gitlab/README.md

 ## Objectives

 * Always have the issue you're working on accessible from brackets.
-* Ability to close a Gitlab issue by commiting all the modified files (works with extension Brackets-Git)
+* Ability to close a Gitlab issue by commiting all the modified files (works with extension Brackets-Git).
+* Ability to reference an issue on submit.

 ## Installation